 With the increased efficiency of solar vacuum tubes, heating hot tubs has become more and more popular using solar.
 The basic principle of a solar hot tub is to use the solar collectors during the day to heat the tub.
-In the evening you may find you will still need an auxiliary heater.
-We always recommend using your existing heater and running the solar on a secondary loop (see system A)
+In the evening you may find you will still need and auxiliary heater.
+We always recommend using keeping your existing heater and running the solar on a secondary loop.

 If you are are in a warmer climate or using your hot tub in non freezing conditions, then you can run an open vacuum tube system such as the TZ58-1800-40G Pool collector to heat the hot tub.
 This type of system heats the hot tub water directly.
 It is best used with our solar PV panel and a solar circulating pump such as the Laing DC-5.